Who is eligible to receive a loan through Utah Microloan Fund?

 Who decides whether or not I get the loan?

-How does the loan committee make its decision?
+How does our team make its decision?